tomvit/ja2mqtt/docs/configuration/ja2mqtt.md

       section_name: house
       state: !py data.state
       updated: !py data.updated
+      count: !py data.count
 ```

-In this configuration, the `read` property of the rule matches the data in the serial interface using the provided regular expression, which defines the possible state changes for section 1 as `READY`, `ARMED_PART`, `ARMED`, `SERVICE`, `BLOCKED`, or `OFF`.
-The function `section_state` is a built-in function that tracks the state change for a section and updates the time at which the section state was last changed.
-Once the `read` condition is met, the data is written to MQTT under the topic named `ja2mqtt/section/house`.
-The written data fields include the section code (set to 1), the section name (set to "house"), the section state (set to the matched group from the regular expression), and the time of the last section state update.
+In this configuration, the `read` property of the rule utilizes the built-in function `section_state` to match the data from the serial interface using the provided regular expression.
+The parameters `1` and `2` represent the capture groups for the state code and state name respectively.
+The regular expression defines the possible state changes for section 1 as `READY`, `ARMED_PART`, `ARMED`, `SERVICE`, `BLOCKED`, or `OFF`.
+The function `section_state` is an internal function that monitors the state changes for a section and updates the timestamp for the last change.
+Once the `read` condition is satisfied, the data is written to MQTT under the topic named `ja2mqtt/section/house`.
+The written data includes the section code (set to 1), the section name (set to "house"), the section state (derived from the `state` property of the `data` variable, which is defined by the `section_state` function and corresponds to the matched group from the regular expression), the timestamp of the most recent section state update, and the number of section state changes indicated by the `count` property.

 In the `write` property, you can define arbitrary sub-properties as data to be sent to MQTT.
 When specifying values for the data, you can use any arbitrary values or a {ref}`Python expression <configuration/index:python expressions>`.
 The scope to evaluate the expression includes the `data` variable that contains the data read from the serial interface.
 If you use a built-in function in the `read` property of the rule, you can access various properties of the result of the function such as the [`match` object](https://docs.python.org/3/library/re.html#match-objects) that can be used for `pattern` and `section_state` functions.